The ARCS fund is managed by the Department of Justice Protection and Organised Crime Division. Funding decisions are made by an ARCS panel.

 Purpose of the Assets Recovery Community Scheme (ARCS)

-The purpose of the ARCS fund is to provide start-up funding to projects that will be ongoing, or one-off funding to time-limited projects.
-ARCS funding is not intended to serve as gap funding or to support salary costs in the long term.
+The purpose of the ARCS fund is to support initiatives that will prevent crime or reduce the fear of crime and so contribute to safer communities where we respect the law, and each other.
+ARCS funding is not intended to serve as gap funding or to support salary costs in the long term however it could be used to provide start-up funding to projects that will be ongoing, or one-off funding to time-limited projects.
 It is not intended to fund capital projects or schemes already funded or delivered through other service providers.

-Assets Recovery Community Scheme (ARCS) 2018/19
+Assets Recovery Community Scheme (ARCS) 2021/22

-Applications for the 2018/19 scheme are open from 6 August 2018 to 3 September 2018.
+Applications for the 2021/22 scheme are open from 24 August 2021 to 13 September 2021 at 5pm.